Some Repair Tricks

 With a freewheel or older cassette, one sprocket, sometimes more, is threaded on.
 The sprockets can be removed without using any tools, except on some very old freewheels which have sprockets that remove to the inside.

-But is you want to remove the sprockets from a freewheel or an old Uniglde Freehub, you can pace the chain on the smallest front sprocket, and remove the chain from the rear derailer.
+But if you want to remove the sprockets from a freewheel or an old Uniglde Freehub, there's a cool trick to use the chain itself to unscrew sprocekts.
+Place the chain on the smallest front sprocket, and remove the chain from the rear derailer.
 A chain with a SRAM PowerLink or other removable and replaceable link can easily be disconnected.
 With another chain, you may have to remove the lower (tension) pulley of the rear derailer to extract the chain, or disconnect the chain using a chain tool-- see our article on chains.

 Now step down on the right pedal, backpedaling.
 Because the outer sprocket is smaller, it will turn faster and unscrew.
 You may have to reposition the chain once or twice before the sprocket is completely loose.